-If your child will be absent from school for any reason, notify the office at your child's school before 8:30 am or the night before: Pardeeville Elementary - 608-429-2151; Ext.
-0. Toll-free for families not in the (608) area code: 1-877-429-2151.
+If your child will be absent from school for any reason, notify the office at your child's school before 8:30 am or the night before: Pardeeville Elementary -608-429-2151; Ext.
+0. Toll-free for families not in the (608) area code: 1-877-429-2151 or email esattendance@pasdwi.org.
 Please leave a message, if necessary.
 Please note that this policy is for the safety of your child.
 We want to make certain all students are safe and accounted for.